|Guide||♦||97 Triplogs||1 Topic|

-This trail is named after Colonel Thomas C. Devin, an Army officer who in 1868 pioneered the route down off the rim.
+This trail is named after Colonel Thomas C. Devin, an Army officer who, in 1868, pioneered the route down off the rim.
 Fort Whipple military personnel led by Col. Devin used a trail in this location on a maneuver to find renegade Apaches.
-At the north access to this trailhead at Rim Road, there in fact is an historical marker for the Battle of Big Dry Wash, wherein 1882 U.S. troops defeated a band of Apaches nearby after attacking some ranches in the vicinity.
+At the north access to this trailhead at Rim Road, there is an historical marker for the Battle of Big Dry Wash, wherein 1882 U.S. troops defeated a band of Apaches nearby after attacking some ranches in the vicinity.

 This trail is truly an excellent gateway hike.
 On the south end at the Washington Park Trailhead, this trail connects to the Highline Trail #31 and becomes part of the Arizona Trail at this point up to the rim's edge.
 On the north end at the Forest Road (FR300) Trailhead, there is access to a wealth of trails, including the General Crook Trail, Fred Haught Trail #141 (which has its south trailhead access adjacent to the north end of this trail), the Blue Ridge segment of the Arizona Trail, and many more.
-This trail also is the only established trail providing access to the historical Railroad Tunnel Trail #390, which terminates at an historic, uncompleted railroad tunnel and powder house remains.
-I saw no one on the trail or at either trailhead.
+This trail also is the only established trail providing access to the historical Railroad Tunnel Trail #390, which terminates at a historic, uncompleted railroad tunnel and powder house remains.
+I saw no one on the trail or at either trailhead on my outing.

 Trail reconstruction on some of the upper sections has changed some of the route.
-I suspect that the original trail followed the power lines all the way (as this is a water pipeline and powerline access road), but today the trail "officially" does not follow this road all the way (plus, it provides easier access to the Railroad Tunnel Trail).
+I suspect that the original trail followed the power lines all the way (as this is a water pipeline and powerline access road).
+Still, today the trail "officially" does not follow this road all the way (plus, it provides convenient access to the Railroad Tunnel Trail).
 Deadfall from old fires lies scattered throughout the area; thankfully the forest has been returning and is quite beautiful again.

 At the second power pole, don't miss the turn to the left (the trail leads away from the power line).
 Shortly after descending the rim and making this turn to the left, there is a gate on the trail; please reclose it on the way down!
 (Note: there is also another similar gate that goes perpendicular to and underneath the power lines.
-If you come to this gate, then you have just missed the turnoff; look back and to your left and you should be on the right path!)
+If you come to this gate, you have just missed the turnoff; look back and to your left, and you should be on the right path!)

 Soon after passing through the gate, you will come to a small wooden sign noting the turnoff to the Railroad Tunnel Trail #390.
 There are also some switchbacks in this area.
-If detouring from this hike to the tunnel, it is another quarter mile of trail back up the rim and terminates at the historic, uncompleted railroad tunnel and powder house remains.
+If detouring from this hike to the tunnel, it is another quarter-mile of trail back up the rim and terminates at the historic, uncompleted railroad tunnel and powder house remains.

 Continuing past the Railroad Tunnel Trail turnoff, the path winds down, descending past another open-air rock structure before veering to the right and back to the larger path alongside the power lines.
 (For those coming up from the south, there is a small sign marking this turnoff veer to the right.)
-Soon, the trail will get much closer to and parallel a part of the East Verde river, as it descends to connect with Ellison Creek.
+The trail will soon get much closer to and parallel a part of the East Verde River as it descends to connect with Ellison Creek.
 Some of the most colorful and beautiful butterflies I have ever seen were in this south half of the trail, and others have reported at the right times of year to find wild berries (including raspberries, I am told) here as well.
 There are numerous little rushing waterfalls and rapids (keyword "little," most of the time)...nothing big, but enjoyable to view and listen to, too.
 This part of the trail is less steep.

-As you get close to the Washington Park Trailhead, you will encounter one section of the water pipeline that is exposed as it goes over a wash.
+As you get close to the Washington Park Trailhead, you will encounter one section of the water pipeline exposed as it goes over a wash.
 Just before reaching the trailhead and parking lot, there is a turnoff to the right for those continuing on the Highline portion of the Arizona Trail.

 Hikers, horseback riders, and mountain bikers are permitted on this trail, although the latter two are not recommended.
 This trail is steep with loose footing in several areas.